violaberg/sloth-yoga-site/README.md

 ### **Footer**

 The footer contains social media icons so users can keep in touch.
+I added gradient background to footer to give a little color to website.

 ## **Testing**